dotnet/docs/docs/framework/wpf/advanced/cleartype-registry-settings.md

 |Pixel structure|Describes the arrangement of pixels for a display device.|
 |Text contrast level|Describes the level of contrast for displayed text.|

  These settings can be accessed by an external configuration utility that knows how to reference the identified [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)]ClearType registry settings.
-These settings can also be created or modified by accessing the values directly by using the [!INCLUDE[TLA#tla_mswin](../../../../includes/tlasharptla-mswin-md.md)] Registry Editor.
+These settings can also be created or modified by accessing the values directly by using the Windows Registry Editor.

- If the [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)]ClearType registry settings are not set (which is the default state), the [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] application queries the [!INCLUDE[TLA#tla_mswin](../../../../includes/tlasharptla-mswin-md.md)] system parameters information for font smoothing settings.
+ If the [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)]ClearType registry settings are not set (which is the default state), the [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] application queries the Windows system parameters information for font smoothing settings.

 > [!NOTE]
 > For information on enumerating display device names, see the `SystemParametersInfo`[!INCLUDE[TLA2#tla_win32](../../../../includes/tla2sharptla-win32-md.md)] function.